 It’s a bit like arriving in Hawai’i.
 You may heard about how beautiful it is but don’t quite believe it, and then you see for yourself that it’s everything and more (and weep on the beach seeing your first Hawaiian sunset: true story).

 My time at the Blue Lagoon was limited, so I had chosen a later arrival time, 4pm, in the hope that the crowds would be a bit smaller, and they were.
-I got through the queue (that’s a line up to the non-Brits reading this) quickly and out into the pool area as quickly as possible, dipping my toes into those cloudy turquoise waters, and then my whole body.
+I got through the queue (that’s a line-up for anyone not British) quickly and out into the pool area as quickly as possible, dipping my toes into those cloudy turquoise waters, and then my whole body.
 By the way, I had been warned by my local contact about the drying effects of the water, which naturally contains silica mud, on your hair, so coated mine in tons of strong conditioner before I got to the pools.
 There are also huge containers of conditioner in the shower area but I’d advise using it before you get in, not after.

 The water is much warmer than you’d imagine.
 So as you swim a little, walk a little, float a little, the feeling of relaxation is magnificent.